izadworny/cppTango/CONTRIBUTING.md

 # Glossary

-- [co]:[Code Owners](https://gitlab.com/tango-controls/cppTango/-/blob/main/CODEOWNERS): The cppTango contributers who have a little bit more decision power than contributors.
+- [co]:[Code Owners](https://gitlab.com/tango-controls/cppTango/-/blob/main/CODEOWNERS): The cppTango contributors who have a little bit more decision power than contributors.
 Usually they are the people who are either paid for working on cppTango or Tango Controls or they can just spend a significant amount of their time on cppTango or Tango Controls.